AGENTS IN PROD · MAIN IS GREEN · SHIPPING: VERTICAL RUNTIMES · --:-- LOCAL

 Shapes, not stories.

-• On-prem coding agent · Qwen3.5-Coder + post-training, beats cloud on their stackshipped
+On-prem coding agent · open weights + post-training, beats the cloud baseline on their stackSHIPPED

-• Browser agent for back-office ops · τ-bench-style internal eval suitelive
+Computer-use agent for back-office ops · process-aware internal eval suiteLIVE

 Ten pairs of eyes.